rempic/Voronoi-Features/docs_sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Image Features Extraction
+Voronoi Features Extraction
 ============================

-This package allows the fast extraction and classification of Voroni features  from a set of images.
-Then the resulting table can be used as training set for a classification machine learning model
+This package allows the fast extraction of Voroni features  from a set of images and includes 38 type of measurements for each single voronoi tassel.
+The resulting data frame  can be used as training and testing set for  machine learning classifier

-The package was originally developed to extract measurements of single cell nuclei from microscopy images (see figure below), but it can be used to extract features from any set of images.
+The package can be used for a variety of applications.
+It was originally used to measure single cell nuclei features from microscopy images
+(see figure below), and for extracting infomation from maps for city density analysis and modelling

 .. image:: _static/1.png
    :width: 600px